 - How does fly casting work?

-- How do we roll and overhead casts, and when should we use these methods?
+- How do we roll and overhead cast, and when should we use these methods?

 - What are some techniques for casting in windy conditions?